-Amazon hiring process is quite rigid, and in most cases, the questions will come from what’s called Amazon Interview Question Bank.
+Amazon's hiring process is relatively rigid, and in most cases, the questions will come from what’s called Amazon Interview Question Bank.
 These are official interview questions that all interviewers are encouraged to use.
-That said, interviewers can and often do deviate from the question bank, so treat these questions cautiously.
+Interviewers can and often do deviate from the question bank, so treat these questions cautiously.
 All Amazon behavioral interview questions ask for examples of situations from your professional past.

 How can you make the most of your behavioral interview with Amazon?